 Once you’ve claimed your business, you’ll receive a notification to verify the listing.
 Once verified, you can begin updating information.

-Important Note: The Google My Business listing typically sits to the right of the SERP on desktop, and below ads—but before organic results—on mobile.
+Important Note: A Google My Business listing typically sits to the right of the SERP on desktop, and below search ads on mobile.
 On Maps, it will display to the left on desktop and the bottom on mobile.

 Update Your Knowledge Panel to Display Your Business’s Up-to-Date Information

 You may have heard the phrase “your Google My Business listing is like the front door to your business”.
-That’s because, in a way, it’s true.
+That’s because it’s true.
 Your Google My Business listing acts as your virtual storefront, displaying important information to searchers, similar to what you may see in a physical storefront.

 How many times have you made a search for a service, only to discover the phone number or hours listed in the Google My Business listing was inaccurate?
 Pretty frustrating, right?
 Don’t be that business.

-When searchers find your local listing, the Knowledge Panel—which sits at the top of your listing—will contain the following information:
+When searchers find your local listing, the Business Profile—which sits at the top of your listing—will contain the following information: